Canadian Indian residential school system: Missing children and unmarked graves

-In May 2021, remains believed to be those of 215 children were found buried on the site of the Kamloops Indian Residential School in Kamloops, British Columbia, on the lands of the Tk'emlúps te Secwépemc First Nation.
-The remains were located with the assistance of a ground-penetrating radar specialist and Tk’emlups te Secwepemc Chief Rosanne Casimir wrote that the deaths were believed to have been undocumented and that work was underway to determine if related records were held at the Royal British Columbia Museum.
+Bodies began to be exhumed from residential school graves starting in 1974 and with ongoing efforts in the 1990s and 2000s.
+In May 2021, possible burial sites were found in the grounds of the Kamloops Indian Residential School in Kamloops, British Columbia, on the lands of the Tkʼemlúps te Secwépemc First Nation.
+The site was located with the assistance of a ground-penetrating radar specialist and Tk’emlups te Secwepemc Chief Rosanne Casimir wrote that the site was undocumented and that work was underway to determine if related records were held at the Royal British Columbia Museum.
+As of May 2024, no remains have been excavated.

-On June 23, 2021, an estimated 751 unmarked graves were found on the site of Marieval Indian Residential School in Marieval, Saskatchewan, on the lands of Cowessess First Nation.
+On June 23, 2021, ground-penetrating radar suggested the presence of an estimated 751 unmarked graves on the site of Marieval Indian Residential School in Marieval, Saskatchewan, on the lands of Cowessess First Nation.
 Some of these graves predated the establishment of the residential school.
-On June 24, 2021, Chief Cadmus Delorme of the Cowessess First Nation held a virtual press conference.
+On June 24, 2021, Chief Cadmus Delorme of Cowessess First Nation held a virtual press conference.
 From June 2 to 23 they found an estimated 751 unmarked graves.
 Delorme went on to state:This is not a mass grave site, these are unmarked graves...in 1960, there may have been marks on these graves.
 The Catholic Church representatives removed these headstones and today they are unmarked graves... the machine has a 10 to 15 percent error...we do know there is at least 600...
 We cannot affirm that they are all children, but there are oral stories that there are adults in this gravesite... some may have went to the Church and from our local towns and they could have been buried here as well...
-We are going to put names on these unmarked graves.On June 30, 2021, the Lower Kootenay Band reported the discovery of 182 unmarked graves near Kootenay Indian Residential School in Cranbrook, British Columbia.
-As of summer 2022, no identified gravesites have been excavated nor have any human remains been exhumed.
+We are going to put names on these unmarked graves.

+On June 30, 2021, the Lower Kootenay Band reported 182 unmarked graves near Kootenay Indian Residential School in Cranbrook, British Columbia.